Robert Pojasek, Ph.D. | Art Stewart, M.P.M.

 The organization ensures that outsourced processes are controlled.

-The organization plans, implements and controls the performance of the ethical trading/sourcing program by paying attention to:
+The organization plans, implements and controls the performance of the ESG-based sourcing program by paying attention to:

 - Monitoring, measurement, analysis and evaluation

 - Providing for the internal audit of the program

 - Engaging in a management review at frequent intervals

 Develop and maintain a program for identifying and studying non-conformities.

 Create appropriate corrective actions, followed by a management review to prevent recurrence.